-The color mapper is used to configure the mapping between various colors and data values in a widget.
-It has more than ten built-in color templates and supports custom colors and color values to meet different customization requirements.
-This topic describes how to use a color mapper to map and match data to colors.
-In this example, the Vector Scatter Layer component of the Basic Flat Map 3.0 component is used.
+The color mapper configures the mapping between colors and data values in a widget.
+It provides more than ten built-in color templates and supports custom colors and values.
+This topic uses the Vector Scatter Layer child component of Basic Flat Map 3.0 as an example to show how to map data to colors.

 Configure color mapping